rmaarle/me41035/content/pages/index.rst

    The course will occur over the two weeks of **June 27, 2022 to July 8, 2022** with activities scheduled throughout the day from Monday to Friday each week.
-The intention is to have the course in-person in Delft, but due to the ongoing coronavirus situation, the course may be held virtually.
+The course will be in person in Delft!

 Credits
 =======